Answered By: Julie Shen Last Updated: Sep 05, 2017 Views: 461

 Here are some library databases and websites you can use to find financial ratios for companies and industries.

-Library Resources (library password required if you are off campus):
+Library Resources (login with your Bronco name and password if you are off campus):

 - RMA e-Statement Studies: Look up an industry by keyword (example: shoes) or by NAICS (example: 448210 Shoe Stores).
 More info on the RMA website.

 - First Research Industry Profiles (via the ABI/Inform database): search for an industry (example: computers) and click on the Full-Text PDF to open a report.
 Scroll to the end of the report for the ratios.

 - Mergent Online: Search for a company using its stock symbol or name.
 Click on the Company Financials tab and choose Ratios.

 - S&P's NetAdvantage: Click on an industry report.
 Links to the ratios are at the top of the report.

 - Bizstats.com: Browse through lists of industries.
 Does not include ratios for the most recent years.

 - Yahoo Finance: Find a company using its stock symbol or name.
 Includes a small number of ratios for industries.